Offsite is Simplifying Construction

 - Complete buildings; that either form, or fit together to form, the whole building structure and are often delivered fully fitted out.

-Non-volumetric preassembly offers complete design flexibility with simplicity of transportation and assembly.
+Non-volumetric preassembly and prefabricated construction offers complete design flexibility with simplicity of transportation and assembly.
 It offers the best blend between flexibility, scalability and cost efficiency.
 Innovaré is the only manufacturer in the UK to offer complete non-volumetric SIP delivery.